Skip to content

 annotations:

-# Secret path to the Slack webhook URL in Secrets Manager
+# Secret path to the Slack OAuth token in Secrets Manager

 spec: